1. The Fabric of Reality and its Continuum

 reality is a plenum

-2. The intuition of the physical continuum from Aristotle to Descartes and Newton
+2. The Intuition of the Physical Continuum from Aristotle to Descartes and Newton

 Image 9: The Cosmology of Aristotle: a theory of place (topos), matter and motion.

-Image 10: The Origin of Geometrical Space.
-‘Let AB, AD, EF, GH… be any number of straight lines given in position…’; in Descartes’s Geometry – which first appeared as an appendix to the Discours de la Methode (1637) – ‘lines given in position but not in length… becomes lines of reference or coordinate axes’;[20] this is the first step necessary to define an abstract space of mathematical origin with respect to which geometrical elements can be located.
+Image 10: The Origin of geometrical space.
+‘Let AB, AD, EF, GH… be any number of straight lines given in position…’; in Descartes’s Geometry – which first appeared as an appendix to the Discours de la Methode (1637) – ‘lines given in position but not in length… becomes lines of reference or coordinate axes’;[21] This is the first step necessary to define an abstract space of mathematical origin with respect to which geometrical elements can be located.

 Image 11: The Newtonian concept of absolute space; a perfectly uniform and translucent block of glass… without glass.

-Image 12: What is the world made of?’
-The Italian theoretical physicist Carlo Rovelli says it is made of only one ingredient: covariant quantum fields.
-By interpreting those fields as physical states of place (the first of a chain of concrescent states of place – physicochemical, biological, social, and symbolic states of place, to begin with), I say that the concept of place may regain the basic ontological status it had at its origin: first of all, to exist is to exist in some place (image adapted from Carlo Rovelli’s book – Reality Is Not What It Seems – I have added the blue row concerning Aristotle).
-[27]
+Image 12: ‘What is the world made of?’
+The Italian theoretical physicist Carlo Rovelli argues that it is made of only one ingredient: covariant quantum fields.
+By interpreting these fields as physical states of place—the first in a chain of concrescent states of place (physicochemical, biological, social, and symbolic)—I suggest that the concept of place can regain the fundamental ontological status it held at its origin: to exist is, first of all, to exist in some place (Image adapted from Carlo Rovelli’s Reality Is Not What It Seems, with my addition of the blue row concerning Aristotle).[27]

 4. Conclusion